What Is Change Management ?

 2. Equip Employees with Tools They Need to Make the Change

 Equipping your employees for change means handing them the tools and knowledge they need to proceed and succeed as the new digital solution is implemented.
 Training here is the key, which is why a good digital adoption software solution like Epilogue Opus can be so valuable.
-Programs like Opus allow you to:
+Digital Adoption Solutions like Opus allow you to:

-- Generate content and training modules for eLearning
+- Generate content that can be leveraged into training and eLearning

 3. Support Employees Through the Change

-Every individual can perceive a big change in a different way.
+Every individual can perceive a big change differently.
 You may have some employees that jump right in, show little resistance, and seem excited to learn.
-You may also have some employees that feel annoyed with a digital change or seem uninterested in doing things differently.
-In any case, the third necessary component in change management is to support every employee right where they are, no matter what mindset it is that they have.
+You may also have some employees that feel annoyed with change or seem uninterested in doing things differently.
+In any case, the third necessary component in change management is to support every employee right where they are, no matter what mindset they have.